-In all cases, where shareholders' approval is necessary for any RPT, the Company Secretary shall ensure that the agenda of the Board meeting at which the resolution is proposed to be moved shall disclosea.
-Summary of the information provided by the management of the Company to the Audit Committee;
+In all cases, where shareholders' approval is necessary for any RPT, the Company Secretary shall ensure that the agenda of the Board meeting at which the resolution is proposed to be moved shall disclose-

 - a.
 All the information provided by the management of the Company to the Audit Committee; - b.
 Any other information that may be relevant.